-Your first step is to create a Visual Studio web application project that you'll publish to Windows Azure.
+You have created a Windows Azure Web Site, but there is no content in it yet.
+Your next step is to create the Visual Studio web application project that you'll publish to Windows Azure.

 Create the project

-Open Visual Studio 2013 or Visual Studio 2013 Express for Web.
+Start Visual Studio 2012 or Visual Studio 2012 for Web Express.

-In the New Project dialog box, expand C# and select Web under Installed Templates, and then select ASP.NET Web Application.
+In the New Project dialog box, expand C# and select Web under Installed Templates, and then select ASP.NET MVC 4 Web Application.

 Name the application MyExample and click OK.

-In the New ASP.NET Project dialog box, click OK.
+- In the New ASP.NET MVC 4 Project dialog box, select the Internet Application template and click OK.

 Run the application locally

-This is all you need to do to create a simple application that you can deploy to Windows Azure.
+This is all you need to do to create a simple application that you'll deploy to Windows Azure.

 Deploy the application to Windows Azure

-In Visual Studio Solution Explorer, right-click the project, and then select Publish from the context menu.
+In Visual Studio, right-click the project in Solution Explorer and select Publish from the context menu.